Beef production is at a crossroads in terms of environmental and economic sustainability.

 well as their understanding of how management changes influence farm sustainability

 before and after the Holos training sessions (April 2019).

 In Vitro Incubation Experiment:

-We are conducting an 84-day in vitro soil incubation experiment.
-This experiment uses various sources and doses of condensed tannins to distinguish between the effect of tannin source and concentration on N cycling dynamics.
+We conducted an 84-day in vitro soil incubation experiment.
+This experiment used various sources and doses of condensed tannins to distinguish between the effect of tannin source and concentration on N cycling dynamics.
 A saponin treatment with one source and concentration was added to the experiment so that the affect of tannins could be compared against the affect of other secondary plant compounds found in legume forages.

-Each treatment will be added to 5 g of oven dry equivalent of uniform 0-15 cm soil under grass located adjacent to the pastures at the Utah State Intermountain Irrigated Pasture Project (USU IIPP) in Lewiston, Utah.
+Each treatment was added to 5 g oven dry equivalent of uniform 0-15 cm soil sampled from under grass located adjacent to the pastures at the Utah State Intermountain Irrigated Pasture Project (USU IIPP) in Lewiston, Utah.
 Soil samples were collected on October 29, 2018 using a step-in soil corer.
-Soils were homogenized, sieved to 2 mm, and stored at 5 degrees celsius.
+Soils were homogenized, sieved to 2 mm, and stored at 5 degrees celsius until use.

 - Soil control (Control)